 Istanbul old city tours – Sporting and social centre of two empires

 In the square, in front of the Blue Mosque and on your Istanbul old city tours, one of the most famous areas in Byzantine Constantinople can be found, the Hippodrome.
 The ancient Hippodrome was originally a gathering place, sports area and the scene of chariot races.
-This is also the place that you have to visit in your private daily Istanbul tour.
+This is also the place that you have to visit in your private tours Istanbul.

 The scene of countless political dramas during the long life of the city; the rival chariot teams of ‘Greens’ and ‘Blues’ had separate sectarian connections.
 Support for a team was akin to membership of a political party.
 And also a team victory had great effects on policy.
 A Byzantine emperor might lose his throne as the result of a post-match riot.
-You surely you can see the Hippodrome if you don’t join Istanbul old city tours.
+You surely can’t see the Hippodrome if you don’t join Istanbul old city tours and local guide Istanbul.
 But you would definitely miss great and informative day.

 Though the Hippodrome might be the scene of their downfall, Byzantine emperors and Ottoman sultans outdid one another in beautifying it.